 What Does it Mean for a District to be Ready to Assess Student SEL Skill?

 At any rate, the few cases where events didn’t live up to our aspiration have gotten us to thinking: What is the difference between schools that use our assessments to make things better and those that struggle to do so?

 Look, school systems are complicated political places, so I can’t say I have it all figured out.
 But I have noticed a few common elements in districts that make good use of our assessments, and happily use them year after year.

-Successful partners have support for SEL assessment from district and school leadership, there is consensus on how SEL is defined, the SEL assessment goals are clear, families understand and support assessment goals, assessment is scheduled in advance with enough time and people to be successful, and there is a clear plan for reviewing and using the assessment data to inform decision-making, and adequate professional learning supports are in place.
+Successful partners have support for SEL assessment from the district and school leadership, there is consensus on how SEL is defined, the SEL assessment goals are clear, families understand and support assessment goals, assessment is scheduled in advance with enough time and people to be successful, and there is a clear plan for reviewing and using the assessment data to inform decision-making, and adequate professional learning supports are in place.
 In addition, SEL assessment is often most successful in districts that have implemented an SEL program universally.
 Schools with a strong foundation for teaching SEL skills are in a great position to use SEL assessment data.

 There’s more, I’m certain of it.
 If there are things I missed, please let me know.

 Try this Self-Assessment to See How Ready Your District Is to Assess Student SEL Skill